aaronksaunders/ionic-vue-stripe-payment-sheet-2025/readme.md

-# Ionic VueStripe Payment Demo
+# Ionic Vue Stripe Payment Demo

 A simple payment demo using Ionic Vue and Stripe Payment Sheet.
 This project demonstrates how to integrate Stripe payments in an Ionic Vue application.